About

 You rarely get many people on the beach apart from the odd surfer and walkers.

-Keiss Beach is remote although you do have a small car park in the village.
-The beach forms the northern part of Sinclair’s Bay with Reiss Beach being on the southern end.
+Keiss Beach is remote, though there is a small car park in the village.
+The beach forms the northern part of Sinclair’s Bay, with Reiss Beach being on the southern end.